actix/examples/security/openssl/README.md

 ### Certificate

-We put the self-signed certificate in this direcotry as an example but your browser would complain that it isn't secure.
+We put the self-signed certificate in this directory as an example but your browser would complain that it isn't secure.
 So we recommend to use [`mkcert`] to trust it.
 To use local CA, you should run: